8 Dumpstate (State Information)

 #1: source=external, object=pushbutton D.Wi.Pb, data=1, args=["EvData"]

-A maximum of 10 events are listed
+A maximum of 10 events will be listed.

 8.5 Usage

-This section is made up of three tables:
+This section is structured as three tables:

 class defaults models instances count alloc